 .
 Every time we tried to change the vent settings in the iDrive unit, they would immediately revert back to their default levels.
 Simply put, we could not change the temperature in the car.
 We also noticed that every time we started the vehicle, the air conditioning fan speed would default to its highest setting.

 pulled up the following fault code for the vehicle; 9C7B IHKA: Interior temperature sensor fan

 .
 The 9C7B fault code simply means the fan attached to the back of the climate control unit in your dashboard is not working.
 The fan's sole purpose is to draw cabin air into the climate control so it can function correctly.
 Unfortunately after replacing the fan, the error code remained, and the climate control/iDrive units still malfunctioned.

 After further analysis, we determined the actual climate control dash unit was defective.
 After installing a new HVAC climate control unit the system returned to normal operation.
 No more error code, no more climate control or iDrive malfunctions.
 Problem solved.

-BMW climate control dash unit failure in 2004-2010 5 and 6 series cars has unfortunately become a normal occurrence.
-The reason why they are failing is not immediately know.
+BMW climate control dash unit failure in 2004-2010 5 and 6 series cars have unfortunately become a normal occurrence.
+The reason why they are failing is not immediately known.
 The good news is replacing your BMW climate control unit is a relatively simple procedure, even for the novice mechanic.
-The following are step by step instructions on how to do the repair.
+The following are step-by-step instructions on how to do the repair.
 We also give you a parts list for your convenience.